 by Bob Stepno

 “JHeroes.com” or “Newspaper Heroes on the Air” is a nostalgic media-history blog and podcast about old-time radio’s portrayals of journalists, from fictional role models like Clark Kent and Lois Lane to dramatized biographies of Greeley, Pulitzer and other pioneer printers, publishers, editors and reporters.
-Since 2011, the site also has been a Web-first draft of what may be a printed book someday.
+Since 2011, the site also has been a Web-first draft of what was once planned be a printed book, but with the availability of easily embedded audio seems to be more at home here on the Web.

 The phenomenon of mid-20th century radio dramatists glorifying newspaper journalists strikes me as ironic and interesting, considering that radio was the “new medium” of the day — competing with newspapers for audience attention and advertising.
 But, through the 1930s, ’40s and ’50s, radio’s dramatic writers couldn’t help reflecting just how big a part of daily life newspapers were.
+Radio borrowed characters from newspaper comics, including Little Orphan Annie, Superman and Dick Tracy, but also the daily and weekly comic strip serial format, which went from newspapers to radio and on to television.
 Along the way radio offered its listening audience lessons in newspaper history, reporting-practice, newspaper ethics, newspaper business, and newspaper romance.

 The site is based on research I began in 2006 after discovering several journalist-hero characters in podcasts and digital archives of old-time radio programs.
 Unlike a lot of blogs, nothing here is ever “finished.”
 That is, I do return to dated and undated posts to correct errors, polish phrases, or add material.
 Date-stamped blog posts with individual radio-episode players are featured on the main page, starting with the most recent addition to the site.
 The blog posts have been less frequent since 2013, as I moved to development of the top-menu “pages,” which discuss entire series, themes or topics and consolidate the earlier blog posts.
 For example, see the “Cavalcade of America” or “Superman” pages.